Former Homeland Security officer in Anchorage sentenced to 7 years for sexual assault

 "Being a target hurts," one said at the microphone before sitting back down in tears.
 "My heart hurts for ... everyone he got to."

-In a statement read by an FBI agent, another woman who described herself as coming from a law enforcement family said Heitstuman "used his authority in uniform to traumatize me" at the museum in 2018.
+In a statement read by an FBI agent, another woman who described herself as coming from a law enforcement family said Heitstuman "used his authority in uniform to traumatize me" in 2018.

 "The defendant assured me that as a Homeland Security officer, he was at the top of the law enforcement food chain.
 He guaranteed me that no one would believe me if I reported what happened," the woman wrote.
 "He assured me that 'You could get out of anything,' as he had in the past.
 His actions and threats left me in a constant state of fear, a state of fear that still affects me to this day."